notofonts/bengali/fontbakery/googlefonts-NotoSansBengali-report.md

 * 🔥 **FAIL** The following glyphs could not be attached to the dotted circle glyph:

-	- uvowelsignbeng

-	- lvocalicvowelsignbeng

 	- uni1CED

+	- uuvowelsignbeng

 	- rrvocalicvowelsignbeng

+	- uni1CD0

 	- uni1CD2

+	- rvocalicvowelsignbeng

+	- uni1CD5

+	- uni1CD6

+	- uni1CD8

 	- uni0952

-	- uni1CD0

-	- uni1CD5

-	- llvocalicvowelsignbeng

-	- uuvowelsignbeng

 	- And 6 more.